Head, Heart and Balls

 It's the moment when I feel truly masculine, truly male, truly in my own space as a man.

 That moment when the softness of the feminine naturally yields to the hardness of the masculine (as exemplified by the erect penis) is magical, a time when each sex can feel truly fulfilled.
+It is also, I believe, the moment when a man can truly feel his love for a woman - and renew that love in his heart.

 And there's something profound about the grace with which a woman can accept penetration, since it's such an act of trust and love on her part to take a man's penis into her body.